vega/altair/doc/user_guide/configuration.rst

 Chart Configuration
 -------------------
-The :meth:`Chart.configure` method adds a :class:`Config` instance to the chart, and accepts the following arguments:
+The :meth:`Chart.configure` method adds a :class:`Config` instance to the chart, and accepts the following parameters:

 .. altair-object-table:: altair.Config